 Following evaluation on the basis of SQ submissions, the authority intends to invite the applicants of the top five (5) ranked SQ submissions to the next stage (invitation to tender).
 The Authority reserves the right to invite six (6) applicants if the scores of the 5th and 6th placed applicants are 2 % or less apart (provided that such applicants meet all minimum thresholds and requirements as set out in the SQ) — these applicants will then be invited to tender.

 Section III: Legal, economic, financial and technical information

-Please refer to the tender documentation.
+Please refer to the selection questionnaire (SQ).

 Section IV: Procedure